 For a player to be sent from the ground for the remainder of the match due to being reported twice (on two separate occasions) under Clauses (b) and (c) of the Order Off Rule that player must have been reported on both occasions by a field umpire or league appointed boundary or goal umpire.

-11. SET PENALTIES & REPRIMANDS
+11. REPORTABLE OFFENCES & TRIBUNAL

-Unless provided an exemption by AFL Victoria, all AFL Victoria Country affiliated Leagues and Regions shall adopt the Tribunal Provisions detailed at Section 25 of the National Community Football Policy Handbook.
+All AFL Victoria Country affiliated Leagues and Regions shall adopt the Reportable Offences and Tribunal Provisions detailed at Sections 23 and 25 of the National Community Football Policy Handbook.